This page tells you about the biological therapy rituximab and its possible side effects. There is information about

 - An increased risk of getting an infection from a drop in white blood cells – it is harder to fight infections and you can become very ill.
 You may have headaches, aching muscles, a cough, a sore throat, pain passing urine, or you may feel cold and shivery.
 If you have a severe infection this can be life threatening.
 Contact your treatment centre straight away if you have any of these effects or if your temperature goes above 38°C. You will have regular blood tests to check your blood cell levels

 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion

 - Bruising easily due to a drop in platelets – you may have nosebleeds, bleeding gums after brushing your teeth, or lots of tiny red spots or bruises on your arms or legs (known as petechia)

-- Feeling sick affects 1 in 5 people (20%), but is usually well controlled with anti sickness medicines
+- Feeling or being sick affects 1 in 5 people (20%), but is usually well controlled with anti sickness medicines

 - Low blood pressure in about 1 in 10 people (10%) and more rarely, raised blood pressure